 Employee Count.
-The number of all administrative, shop or field employees, which includes maintenance and QC personnel.
+The number of all administrative, shop or field employees that have any role in the quality management system to be AISC certified, this includes maintenance and QC personnel.
+This should not include contracted employees on a temporary basis.

 International.
-Any participant or applicant is considered international, if they are located outside the 50 states and the District of Columbia of the United States of America.
+Any Participant or Applicant is considered international, if they are located outside the 50 states and the District of Columbia of the United States of America.
+Participants or Applicants located in US territories, please contact AISC at certification@aisc.org for payment information.

-MockExercise.
-This is a demonstration of capability that uses an approved exercise provided by AISC Certification, not actual work, to demonstrate capability for a certification program or endorsement as required in the GRs and/or Supplements.
+Mock Exercise.
+A demonstration of capability that uses an approved exercise provided by AISC Certification, not actual work, to demonstrate capability for a certification program or endorsement as required in the GRs and/or Supplements.